saltstack/salt/doc/ref/configuration/master.rst

 .. versionadded:: 3007

-When ``cluster_id`` is defined.
-This setting is a list of other master (hostnames or ips) that will be in the cluster.
+When ``cluster_id`` is defined. this setting is a list of other master (hostnames or ips) that will be in the cluster.

 .. code-block:: yaml